Malte311/FinanceList-Desktop/README.md

 ![Build Status](https://travis-ci.com/Malte311/FinanceList-Desktop.svg?token=peoMTzKpBjcCaX8BZgzt&branch=master)

+> :warning: :warning: :warning: Currently, there is some refactoring going on on the [refactor branch](https://github.com/Malte311/FinanceList-Desktop/tree/refactor). :warning: :warning: :warning:

 FinanceList is a simple finance managing tool.
 For more information on how to use this tool, take a look at the [wiki](https://github.com/Malte311/FinanceList-Desktop/wiki).
 ***
 ## Features